kean/articles/2021-03-30-swiftui-experment.markdown

 .disableAutocorrection() // ???
 ```

 I tried to [make sense](https://twitter.com/a_grebenyuk/status/1362644512959586304?s=20) of it, I still don't fully understand the logic.
 I never use the `nil` part.
-Regardless of the use-case, the naming is objectively bad.
+Regardless of the use-case, the naming is objectively poor.

-- **Telescoping APIs**

-UIKit/AppKit delegate-based approach is well-positioned to scale to any level of complexity.
-I’m interested to see how SwiftUI, which currently barely offers any customization, will tackle this problem.

-- **List**
+- **EnvironmentObject**

-TODO: List performance on macOS is unaceptable
+Not a fan because of the lack of type-safety which goes against Swift's design principles.
+Still crashes on watchOS for me when showing details using `NavigationLink`.
+Fortunately, no one forces you to use it.

 ## Conclusion

-It’s one thing to watch WWDC videos on SwiftUI where everything is nice and smooth.
-But only when you use it extensively, you truly get a feel for it.
-I used pretty much every SwiftUI component throughout this experiment.
+It’s one thing to watch WWDC videos on SwiftUI in which everything is nice and smooth.
+But only when you use it extensively, you get a feel for it.
 SwiftUI is as fast as it is unforgiving.
-You structure the code in one predefined way, or you suffer.
-But when you figure it out, you can be extremely productive.

-The hardest part of the design is determining what not to build.
-This applies both to apps and frameworks.
-I’m pretty happy with the Pulse feature-set, focused on my personal use-cases.
-I hope you’ll enjoy using it as much as I do.
+On one hand, there is HTML that works even with incorrect syntax.
+SwiftUI is on another extreme end.
+Even after you get it to compile, it won’t work unless you use it precisely the way it was designed to be used.

+But the bottom line is, I delivered a product that I consider production-ready.
+It performs well.
+It reuses a lot of code but is optimized for each of the supported platforms.
+It has a ton of powerful features: deep-links, document-based apps, database, powerful search, and filters.
+What did it cost?
+I want to say everything – I feel completely exhausted.
+At times, I wanted to give up, but I kept pushing through and got it done.

+There is so much material on SwiftUI that only deal with the basics but falls apart in a different context.
+This experiment proved, to me at least, that you _can_ build production-ready apps using SwiftUI.
+I hope you’ll enjoy using Pulse as much as I do!

 ## Further Reading